Name: Light Love

-Our work ranges from being liaisons for visiting groups, to helping with the barn, to of course, teaching.
+Our work ranges from being liaisons for visiting groups to helping with the barn, and of course, teaching.
 I like doing creative displays and materials for visitors and supporters to interact with.
 I’m also the primary trainer for Mob, our American Crow, and recently, for Onyx our Common Raven as well.

 What are you most excited about in regards to your position?
 What are your favorite projects?

 I hope to establish connections with local primary sources and experts in Ojibwe culture.
 Through this connection, Fellows can learn about their culture, and represent it correctly in our classes.

 I also am working with Mob to stay on my arm while I present and go into her crate for transport, so maybe by the end of my time here, I can do programs with her.

 What is your favorite part of your position?

 I love helping people access activities, settings, and organisms they might not have otherwise.
 We have great scholarship programs to help students who would not have been able to visit us come and experience the outdoors.
 I’ve spent time with teenagers who had never seen as many stars as we can see here.
 I’ve helped students get over fears of certain animals.
 I’ve seen students surprise themselves and discover new talents and interests.
 Growing up, I didn’t have access to things like rock climbing, canoeing, or even stretches of land that you can’t see a city at the end of.
 Now I get to show that to students like me.

 What is your background in and how did you first get involved at OW?